pcmichaud/micro/docs/_sources/risque_en.rst.txt

         <iframe src="https://www.youtube.com/embed/ICyUEUUgq8Q" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 50%; height: 50%;"></iframe>
     </div>

-In addition to private equity firms who provide this type of insurance, public organizations also do this, for example Investissement Québec, or unions, such as FTQ and Fondaction.
+In addition to private equity firms that provide this type of insurance, public organizations also do this, for example Investissement Québec, or unions, such as FTQ and Fondaction.

 Critics of Expected Utility
 +++++++++++++++++++++++++++